Project milestones: Definition, examples & tracking

 Read: 7 common causes of scope creep, and how to avoid them

-Now you know what project milestones are and how they can positively impact the planning, execution, and reporting of your projects.
-Consider them another tool in your project management belt—one you’re sure to get a lot of use out of.
-Once you start planning with milestones, you’ll never want to build a project plan without them.
+Now you know what project milestones are and how they can positively affect the planning, execution, and reporting of your projects.
+Consider them another tool in your project management belt, one you're sure to get a lot of use out of.

 Are you ready to get started planning with project milestones?
-You’ll need the right work management tool first.
-Check out Asana, a leader in the market and the best work management tool for your team.
+Get started with Asana, a market leader and the best work management tool for your team.

 Create a milestone chart template